-For more information regarding the payment of supplements where the worker is participating in an WT plan or an MR program, see 18-04-11, Supplements for Programs and Work Reintegration Activities Before and After 24 Months; or where the worker experiences a significant deterioration, see 18-04-12, Supplement Following Significant Deterioration.
+For more information regarding the payment of supplements where the worker is participating in an RTW plan (with training) or an MR program, see 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months; or where the worker experiences a significant deterioration, see 18-04-12, Supplement Following Significant Deterioration.

 Increase/decrease in post-injury earnings

 In cases where the WSIB conducts a further review of the FEL benefit after the final review, the benefit may be confirmed, varied or discontinued to take into account any increases or decreases in post-injury earnings.

 If there is a significant change in the post-injury NAE, usually 10 per cent or greater, it is considered “material” and the WSIB recalculates the FEL benefit accordingly.
 See 18-04-14, Reviewing FEL Benefits (Prior to Final Review) and 22-01-02, Material Change in Circumstances - Worker.

 Requirement to report material change in circumstances